 Individuals who are engaged under a contract to do work personally are classed as ’employees’ for the purposes of the Equality Act 2010 and receive protection from discrimination.

-If you have engaged with your client under a contract which requires you to do the work personally i.e. you cannot send a substitute or subcontract, then you will be covered.
+If you have engaged with your client under a contract which requires you to do the work personally i.e. you cannot send a substitute or subcontract, then you could be covered.

 Your claim would need to be brought in the Employment Tribunal.
 Before lodging your claim you will need to follow an ‘early conciliation’ procedure by contacting ACAS.
 A discrimination claim must generally be submitted to the tribunal within 3 months of the act complained of.
 See here for more details.